Free temporary Thailand phone number to receive SMS online (+66)

 The flow is simple and takes under a minute.
 Here is the full path from pick to code.

-Fix: a private Thai line that only you hold, from $1 for a one time check.
+Fix: a private Thai number that only you hold, from $1 for a one time check.
 See pricing below →

-For one off, throwaway sign ups, the shared line is fine.
+For one off, throwaway sign ups, the shared number is fine.
 Stay with it.

 A private Thailand number for $1

-When the free pool fails, a private line is the clean route.
+When the free pool fails, a private number is the clean route.
 It is yours alone for the verification, so the code lands and no one else can read it.

 Pay only when you need it.
 No plan, no card on file.